stapak/Astra-v1/SOFTWARE_WORKING.md

 ## Package structure
 * Software is executed from ***Software_execution.py*** file that imports all funtions from ***astra package*** which contains all the source code of the software.
 * Astra package codes are further divided into sub-packages and moudle files.
+* Every functions,frame class in the package have variable function name and frame name containg name of function stored in string format.
 * Astra package structure:

 		Astra v1/